University-Sponsored or University-Related International Travel

 - Students must have a current personal and medical insurance policy; and

-- Students traveling to countries or areas under U.S. Department of State Travel Advisories Level 3 (Reconsider Travel) and 4 (Do Not Travel), Centers for Disease Control and Prevention (CDC) Travel Health Notice Warning Level 3 (Avoid non-essential travel) or higher, or countries under comprehensive economic sanctions must follow UTAC procedures and policies (see Section III).
+- Students traveling to countries or areas under U.S. Department of State Travel Advisories Level 3 (Reconsider Travel) or 4 (Do Not Travel), Centers for Disease Control and Prevention (CDC) Travel Health Notice Warning Level 3 (Avoid non-essential travel) or higher, or countries under comprehensive economic sanctions must follow UTAC procedures and policies (see Section III).

 A. Travel to Hazardous Areas

 1. Student and employee travel that is university-related or university-sponsored is restricted from any area affected by the following:

 b.
-Centers for Disease Control and Prevention (CDC) Warning Level 3 (Avoid non-essential travel) or higher; or
+Centers for Disease Control and Prevention (CDC) Travel Health Notice Warning Level 3 (Avoid non-essential travel) or higher; or

-2. Exceptions to the restriction in Section III.A.1 may be made on a case-by-case basis by the University Travel Advisory Committee (UTAC), as outlined in 3. below.
+2. Exceptions to the restriction in Section III.A.1 may be made on a case-by-case basis by UTAC, as outlined in 3. below.

 3. Individuals or groups intending to travel to an area subject to a travel advisory as outlined above must complete an Application for Travel to Hazardous Areas and Countries under Comprehensive Economic Sanctions.
 Applications should be submitted 30 days in advance of the proposed travel date or as soon as travel is anticipated (at a minimum 3 business days before travel start).

 4. Because regional conflict may extend beyond defined borders, UTAC may also determine that university-related or university-sponsored travel is suspended or prohibited to countries neighboring any countries affected by Section III.A.1. (a), (b), or (c).

 5. Refusal to comply with an evacuation order may result in either dismissal from the university in accordance with the Student Code of Conduct, termination of employment, or other disciplinary action as appropriate.

 6. In the event of an in-country travel advisory issuance, travelers must follow the Trip-specific International Travel Emergency Plan.

-7. UTAC may assess risks associated with activities in and travel to other areas, and may restrict travel as appropriate.
+7. UTAC may assess risks associated with activities in-country and travel to other areas, and may restrict travel as appropriate.

 B. Travel to Sanctioned Countries